 Beate Trück is founder and mindfulness teacher at Brussels Mindfulness.
 She has suffered a severe burnout herself many years ago and has been struggling at the time to find support.
 Mindfulness provided her with an opportunity to approach life quite differently than ever before.
 It helped her become more connected to her own needs and to take decisions that connect to her deeper levels.
 Upon her recovery, she decided to reach out and help others to better deal with stress and lead a more fulfilled life.

 Katrien Maes is a certified ayurvedic therapist.
 Stress related problems – both physically and mentally-, burn-out-symptoms and digestion problems are her main specialities.
 Next to her Ayurveda education in the School of Ayurveda in Ghent and by doctors in India, she followed several courses in macrobiotics, orthomoleculair medicine, shiatsu, pregnancy massage, Vipassana silent meditation and yoga.

-In this price included is the full participation in the programme, a handout, access to guided meditations, two recipies, one vegetarian lunch and two tea breaks.
+In this price included is the full participation in the programme, a handout, access to guided meditations, two recipies and two tea breaks.

 The information you provide will be treated confidentially and will never be shared with third parties.

 We will get in touch with you if we have any questions, so please provide the phone number on which we can most easily reach you.